lucastrabalhomuller/local-data-server-linux/README.md

 Recommended reading order:

 1. Server configuration (Samba configuration)
+2. Server script
-2. Service control scripts
+3. Service control scripts
-3. Graphical control scripts
+4. Graphical control scripts
-4. Desktop application files
+5. Desktop application files

 Following the files in this order helps understand how the server is configured, how the service is controlled, and how the graphical utilities interact with the system.